mistenes/mikegyesulet-revive-2025/README.md

 npm run start # production-style build + API/static server (http://localhost:8080)
 ```

+> Tip: keep `npm run start` running when you need `/admin/news` or other admin screens to persist data during development.
+The Vite dev server proxies `/api` to `http://localhost:8080`, so the admin UI can talk to the API without changing URLs.

 ### Environment variables

 Create a `.env` file based on `.env.example`.